ckan/ckan/doc/maintaining/installing/index.rst

 Ubuntu 12.04 64-bit. **You should install CKAN from package if**:

 * You want to install CKAN on an Ubuntu 12.04, 64-bit server, *and*
-* You only want to run one CKAN website per server, *and*
+* You only want to run one CKAN website per server

 See :doc:`install-from-package`.